merbird/modal-block/README.md

 **Modal Border Radius** Used to create rounded corners.
 Can be px, em, rem, % or mix of values.
 For example, '10px', '5rem 10px', '10px 5px 10px 10px'.
 Specify a max of 4 values in standard border-radius css format.

+**Show Close Btn** Defaults to N. If yes close button is displayed in the modal window.

+**Close Btn Label** Label text for close button.

+**Close Btn Bg Color** Bavkground color for close button.

+**Close Btn Text Color** Color for close button text.

+**Close Button Align** Align the close button to the left, center or right in the modal window.

 ## Requirements

 Wordpress 5+